aliraja-dev/aliraja-dev/README.md

 - 👋 Hi, I’m @aliraja-dev
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning ✨ DSA & ✨ MultiProcessor Programming in Java
+- 🌱 I’m currently Graduate CS Student at Virginia Tech
 - 💞️ I’m looking to collaborate on Spring MicroServices and Backend Engineering
 - 📫 How to reach me ... https://www.linkedin.com/in/aliraja-dev/